sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 ### Team slack channels

-- [#iam-and-admin-exp-internal](https://sourcegraph.slack.com/archives/C02EQBDB1LY) - internal channel for IAM & Admin Exp team for all day to day communication within the team
+- [#iam-and-admin-exp-internal](https://sourcegraph.slack.com/archives/C02EQBDB1LY) - internal channel for IAM and Admin Exp team for all day to day communication within the team
-- [#iam-and-admin-exp](https://sourcegraph.slack.com/archives/C025BKWFPDY) - external channel for IAM & Admin Exp team where other Sourcegraphers can ask for help or leave questions for the team
+- [#iam-and-admin-exp](https://sourcegraph.slack.com/archives/C025BKWFPDY) - external channel for IAM and Admin Exp team where other Sourcegraphers can ask for help or leave questions for the team
 <!-- TODO: slack channel name needs to be updated  first-- will this maybe break  the integration with JIRA?  -->
-- [#cloud-saas-jira](https://sourcegraph.slack.com/archives/C02FDFTBATA) - integration with IAM & Admin Exp Jira project, all changes to the project including new issues, or issue status changes are automatically reported to this channel
+- [#cloud-saas-jira](https://sourcegraph.slack.com/archives/C02FDFTBATA) - integration with IAM and Admin Exp Jira project, all changes to the project including new issues, or issue status changes are automatically reported to this channel
 - [#cloud-org](https://sourcegraph.slack.com/archives/C02E07JDBD3) - public channel for all the members of Cloud product and engineering organization
 - [#cloud-org-social](https://sourcegraph.slack.com/archives/C02KQHMLJFQ) - public channel where all the members of Cloud product and engineering organization can get to know each other, socialize and talk about other non-work-related topics.
 - [#cloud-research](https://sourcegraph.slack.com/archives/C02DU382HM4) - public channel for all the updates about user research related to Sourcegraph Cloud